dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ETag: W/"0815"
 ```

-If the values DON’T match, i.e the ETag sent by client does not match with the server’s resource, the cached version should be disregarded and the new version cached instead.

 [If-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Match) is another header to be used with ETags which compares the ETag attached to the request to what is stored with the resource.
 It allows for clients to specify what state of the resource they wish to access.